-Separate from the City's Public Works Department, Leavenworth Waterworks is an independent entity.
-Leavenworth Waterworks operates two facilities as a non-profit with about 35 employees and does not receive tax revenue.
-Both facilities can supply 6 million gallons per day and the southern plant can be doubled in size should demand rise.
+Separate from the City's Public Works Department,

+Serving the cities of Leavenworth and Lansing rural water districts gallons per day and the southern plant can be doubled in size should demand rise.
 With a service area of more than 50,000 people, average demand has remained at about 5 million gallons per day; therefore, improvements at the water treatment plants have been focused on adapting to federal water regulations and waterline replacement rather than plant expansion.